hawkin-dono/meta-programming/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add your shell scripts to `scripts/` directory
+4. Add your documentation to `docs/` directory
-4. Ensure ShellCheck passes locally
+5. Ensure both ShellCheck and Markdown linting pass locally
-5. Submit a pull request
+6. Submit a pull request

-The CI/CD pipeline will automatically validate your changes!
+Both CI/CD pipelines will automatically validate your changes!

 ---

-**Built with ❤️ using GitHub Pages, GitHub Actions, and ShellCheck**
+**Built with ❤️ using GitHub Pages, GitHub Actions, ShellCheck, and Custom Markdown Linting**